On the $\mathbb{Z}_p$-extensions of a totally $p$-adic imaginary quadratic field -- With an appendix by Jean-Fran\c{c}ois Jaulent: Notion of smooth complexity of a Lg -extension

-Many variants of this process are in the literature from Iwasawa's examples \cite{Iw1973}, e.g., Hubbard--Washington \cite{HW2018} where numerical computations are done, then Ozaki \cite{Oza2004} where $\lambda$ and $\mu$ can be prescribed; in any case, the genus theory form of Chevalley--Herbrand formula is needed in suitable finite $p$-sub-extensions of $K_n$ (here $K_n/k_{0,n}^\acyc$) in which the number of tame ramified primes is for instance of order $O(p^n)$, due to splitting.
-See important generalizations by Perbet \cite{Per2011}, Hajir--Maire \cite{HM2019} where it is shown that large $\mu_p$'s are related to the existence of tame primes that split completely in the tower.
+Many variants of this process are in the literature from Iwasawa's examples \cite{Iw1973}, e.g., Hubbard--Washington \cite{HW2018} where numerical computations are done, then Ozaki \cite{Oza2004} where $\lambda$ and $\mu$ can be prescribed; in any case, the genus theory form of Chevalley--Herbrand formula is needed in suitable finite $p$-sub-extensions of $K^\iw_n$ (here $K^\iw_n/k_{0,n}^\acyc$) in which the number of tame ramified primes is for instance of order $O(p^n)$, due to splitting.

+See important generalizations by Perbet \cite{Per2011}, Hajir--Maire \cite{HM2019} where it is shown that large $\mu$'s are related to the existence of tame primes that split completely in the tower.